alexissyi/cook_scheduler/design/concepts/CookingSchedule/CookingSchedule.md

 **invariants**

 all dates in CookingDates are in Month in Year

-every Preference in Preferences has a nonnegative, integer maxCookingDays

 every Assignment in Assignments has a Date in CookingDates and a Lead in Cooks; if it has an Assistant, the Assistant is in Cooks